-I have found the Apostle Paul’s attitude toward God’s law, as found in the first five books of the bible and as modified by Yahshua in Matthew chapters 5-7, to be difficult to pin down and even at times contradictory.
-I originally wrote this as relatively young believer aged 34 in 2008, when I had been a baptised believer for around 10 years.
+I have found the Apostle Paul’s attitude toward God’s law, the law as found in the first five books of the bible and as modified by Yahshua in Matthew chapters 5-7; to be difficult to pin down and understand, even at times contradictory.
+I originally wrote this as relatively young believer aged 34 in 2008, when I had been a baptised believer for around 9 years.
 Even the apostle Peter says Paul writes some things which are hard to understand, and it has taken me time to search out clarify and contextualise what he writes guided by prayer and study.
-However, at that stage of my life, and still in 2018, this it my true opinion of this man’s work, as regards the title of this essay.
+However, at that stage of my life, and still in 2021, this it my true opinion of this man’s work, as regards the title of this essay.

 Yahshua called Paul, an account of this is given in Acts chapters 8 and 9 (also 11, 12, 13, 22 & 23) he clearly is a servant of God.
 In Acts chapter 26 we learn that Paul was a Pharisee, this is an important fact to remember throughout this essay.
 The commonly held false belief about what the term Pharisee means is, a person who is very keen to uphold God’s law.
 However, Yahshua describes them as the opposite, “You have let go of the commands of God and are holding on to the traditions of men.”
 And he said to them: “You have a fine way of setting aside the commands of God in order to observe your own traditions!”
 It is true the Pharisees did many of the outward things that made them look like godly people, but they would sin when they could get away without it being noticed or condemned by others.